 Depending on how familiar you are with vaping, you might see someone vaping on the street and assume they’re getting their nicotine fix.
 But plenty of vape aficionados don’t even use products containing nicotine at all.
 Increasing numbers of them, in fact, are vaping CBD oil.
-It’s an efficient way to experience the benefits of cannabidiol along with some of the fun and customizability of the vaping experience itself.
+It’s an efficient way to experience CBD along with some of the fun and customizability of the vaping experience itself.
 Today, we’re going to take a closer look at the benefits of vaping CBD oil, both in general as well as compared to other ways of dosing CBD.

 Benefits of Vaping CBD Oil vs. Other Ways of Dosing